 The tours can be done in all weather conditions.
-If there is rain in Berlin, it usually doesn´t rain for a long time.
+If there is rain in Berlin, it usually doesn’t rain for a long time.
 For tours in patchy weather we provide rain capes and gloves at no extra cost or we go for a coffee till the rain stops.
-If there is heavy and constant rain, you can cancel the tour 1.5 hour prior to your tour via telephone without any fee.
+If there is heavy and constant rain, you can cancel up to 1.5 hour prior to your tour via telephone without any fee.

 2. The Payment